-- Meanwhile, boil 2 cups of water, 1 Tbsp butter and a sprinkle of salt in one pot, and ½ cup of water in another pot.
+- Meanwhile, boil 2 cups of water, 1 tablespoon butter and a sprinkle of salt in one pot, and ½ cup of water in another pot.

 - When the water in both pots is boiling, place 2 cups of Minute Rice in the first pot and the broccoli crowns in the second pot.
 Take the 1st pot with the Minute Rice off of the heat, give it a stir, place a lid on the pot, and let the rice sit.

-- Put 1 Tbsp olive oil in a large skillet, and heat the oil on a medium heat setting.
+- Put 1 tablespoon olive oil in a large skillet, and heat the oil on a medium heat setting.

 - Remove the shrimp mixture from the fridge, and put it in the pan once the oil is hot.